 The mission of the New England Philharmonic (NEP), a volunteer orchestra, is to perform the music of living composers in concert with traditional repertoire.

 The New England Philharmonic’s (NEP) commitment to new music was evident from its inception in 1976, then called the Mystic Valley Chamber Orchestra.
 Just a few years later the expansion from a string chamber orchestra to a full orchestra under the direction of Charles Ellis (1977 – 1980), adding winds, brass and percussion allowed the ensemble to explore a vast new repertoire.
-However it wasn’t until the appointment of Music Director Ronald Feldman (1983 – 1988), a BSO cellist, in 1983, that several landmark programs were introduced that would elevate the newly named New England Philharmonic to an entirely new stage – the Composer-in-Residence, the Call for Scores program and the Young Artists Competition.
-The installation of all of these programs attracted further recognition of its unique programming mission in the form of one of the first grants awarded by the newly established Aaron Copland Fund for Music, in 1993, as well as support from the Virgil Thomson Foundation.
+However it wasn’t until the appointment of Music Director Ronald Feldman (1983 – 1988), a BSO cellist, that several landmark programs were introduced elevating the newly named New England Philharmonic to an entirely new stage – the Composer-in-Residence and the Call for Scores program in 1985, and the Orchestra-in-Residency program the following year, (Framingham State College 1986 -1997, Simmons College in 1997 to present).
+In 1994, with Jeffrey Rick as Music Director, NEP’s Young Artist Competition began.
+The installation of all of these programs attracted further recognition for NEP’s unique programming mission in the form of one of the first grants awarded by the newly established Aaron Copland Fund for Music, as well as support from the Virgil Thomson Foundation.

 NEP’s third Music Director, Jeffrey Rink (1988 – 1997) advocated for the ensemble’s increased visibility and status by booking prestigious venues, such as the newly renovated Sanders Theatre at Harvard and Jordan Hall.
-Under his direction, NEP would win their first three ASCAP Awards for Adventurous Programming and perhaps his most enduring legacy was his hand in securing a residency at Simmons College that continues today.
+Under his direction, NEP would win their first three ASCAP Awards for Adventurous Programming in 1991, 1992, and in 1996.
+Perhaps his most enduring legacy was his hand in securing a residency at Simmons College that continues today.